 In this work, we propose to construct image harmonization dataset using 3D rendering techniques, which can escape from heavy manual efforts and supplement existing real-world harmonization dataset.
-Specifically, we utilize 3D rendering software \emph{Unity3D}~\cite{unity} to generate rendered 2D scenes.
-By leveraging weather system plugin \emph{Unistorm}, it is convenient to generate a group of images with different capture conditions for each 2D scene.
-Besides, it is effortless to obtain accurate foreground masks in Unity3D.
-Then, by exchanging the foregrounds within a group of images from the same scene, we could easily obtain abundant pairs of composite rendered images and ground-truth rendered images.
-The above process is illustrated in Figure~\ref{fig:dataset}, and more details will be described in Section~\ref{sec:dataconstr}.
+Specifically, we utilize 3D rendering software \emph{Unity3D} to generate rendered 2D scenes, and we leverage its plugin \emph{UniStorm} to generate a group of images with different capture conditions for each 2D scene.
+Since it is effortless to obtain accurate foreground masks in Unity3D, we could exchange the foregrounds within images from the same 2D scene, then obtain abundant pairs of composite rendered images and ground-truth rendered images.

-Suppose that existing real-world (``real" for short) dataset (\emph{e.g.}, iHarmony4) has real images with foregrounds from base categories; we can enrich this dataset using rendered images with foregrounds from novel categories.
-Then, as illustrated in Figure~\ref{sec:intro}, the image harmonization model could be trained on the combination of rendered images and real images, and tested on real images from both base and novel categories.
-This is a practical setting where our target is enhancing the performance on novel categories that are out of the scope of existing real dataset.
-In this paper, we take ``human" as an example novel category because human harmonization is rather challenging due to large intra-category variance and of paramount interest for many applications (\emph{e.g.}, augmented reality)~\cite{tan2018and,weng2020misc}.
-So we contribute a Rendered Human Harmonization dataset \emph{RHHarmony}.
-Notably, our dataset could be easily extended to other novel categories in the same way, which will be explored in the future study.
+Suppose that a real-world (``real'' for short) harmonization dataset has real images from base categories, we can enrich this dataset using rendered images from novel categories.
+Then, as in Figure~\ref{fig:traindata}, the image harmonization model could be trained on the combination of rendered images and real images, and tested on real images from both base and novel categories.
+This is a practical setting when our goal is enhancing the performance on novel categories which are out of the scope of real dataset.

+In this work, we contribute a Rendered Image Harmonization dataset \emph{RdHarmony}, which totally contains 6 categories (``human", ``bottle'', ``cake'', ``motorcycle'', ``cow'', and ``couch'').
+In the main paper, we mainly take ``human'' as an example novel category because human harmonization is rather challenging and of paramount interest for many applications (\emph{e.g.}, augmented reality~\cite{tan2018and,weng2020misc}).
+The experiments using the other five categories as novel categories are left to the Supplementary.